 We regularly assess the financial strength of the Insurance Companies and other intermediaries that we deal with.
 The process usually involves general observation of the financial ratings applied by independent rating agencies such as Standard & Poor’s and A M Best published with other readily available information within industry guides, newsletters and press releases.
 Whilst we take care to deal with companies that maintain reasonable solvency margins, we cannot guarantee their financial ability to pay claims.

 We will hold money that you pay to us in accordance with the regulators rules or under a risk transfer agreement with insurers.
-This will include holding your money in the following way
+This will include holding your money in one of the following ways.

 A non-statutory trust client bank account that allows us to use the money held in trust on behalf of one customer to pay another customers premium before we receive it from that customer and to pay premium refunds or claims before we receive payment from Insurance Companies.
 This is a standard practice within the Insurance Industry and we cannot use your money for any other purpose.
-We do not pay any interest on premiums held by us in the course of arranging and administering your insurance.
+We do not pay any interest on premiums held by us in the course of arranging and administering your insurance, unless, in the case of consumer transactions we receive more than £20 per transaction, and then we will ask for your permission to retain the interest.
 Unless you tell us otherwise, you are consenting to us holding your money in this way.

-By holding your money in this, means that in the event that this firm becomes insolvent your money remains protected.
+By holding your money in this way, means that in the event that this firm becomes insolvent your money remains protected.